-8. Subsidiaries The same principles apply to directors when serving on the board of a subsidiary company.
-I acknowledge receipt of the above Code of Conduct and the attached Directors' Anti-Harassment Policy and agree that they bind me in my conduct as a director of I acknowledge that my appointment is subject to compliance with the Directors' Code of Conduct and the Directors' Anti-Harassment Policy, and that breach of the same may result in sanctions, up to and including my removal from the board of directors.
+previc vious position with the board.
+8. Subsidiaries e same principles apply to directors when serving on the bo npany. ard of a subsidiary knowledge receipt of the above Code of Conduct and the a i-Harassment Policy and agree that they bind me in my con Code the sa knowledge that my appointment is subject to compliance we de of Conduct and the Directors' Anti-Harassment Policy, ar same may result in sanctions, up to and including my remo directors. nd that breach of Date re Signature of Di rector

-Signature of Director